Millions of unemployed Brits face LOSING benefits under tough new plans – will you be hit?

 Digital technology will be used to track applicants’ attendance at job fairs and interviews as part of the enhanced regime.

-See also You have the eyes of a hawk if you can spot the THREE owls hidden among the schoolchildren in 30 seconds
+See also You have a high IQ if you can spot ALL the dolphins hiding in new optical illusion

 The chancellor said the changes were the biggest series of welfare reforms since the introduction of universal credit in 2012.